Gabrielgsw/Gabrielgsw/README.md

 ## 👋 Hello!
 Welcome to my Github profile :grin:.
 ## My name is Gabriel Wanderley and my nickname is Gabrielgsw :grinning:!<br>
-## Currently i'm a systems analyst at Integre.me
+## Currently i'm a Salesforce analyst at Integre.me
 ## I study Computer Science at UFRPE and i like to study about new technologies and programming !<br>